 NOTE: All information in an email is taken into consideration when checking for PII violations.
 The electronic signature for the sender of an email may identify the district or school in which a student resides.
-This information, combined with other student identifying information, may constitute a PII violation.
+This information, combined with other student identifying information, may constitute a PII violation for your state.